shubhamkumarjha123/py_codes/folder/Reverse no and return true if it is the same .md

-# Reverse no and return true if it is the same
+# Reverse no and  then return true if it is the same

 ```python